Woosox Matthew Levin Bridges Baseball and Business

 The BU Bridge Remains

 Levin’s passionate engagement with the BU community continues almost a decade after he graduated.
 “The faculty at BU was absolutely remarkable and those relationships remain important to me,” says Levin.
-Before the pandemic, he’d go out for breakfast often with Professor Riedl.
+Before the pandemic, he’d go out for breakfast often with Riedl.
 “We’ve talked a lot about how the academic world can help inform the business world.”

 Levin also spoke (prepandemic) to Questrom lecturer John Kirks’ strategy and innovation class.
 During COVID, Levin has remained in close contact with the BU community via virtual events and Zoom calls, which he says “are typically easier to arrange and attend than live meetings.”